VincentCastl/VincentCastl/README.md

-- 👋 Hi, I’m Raul - A BI Analyst with working experience from companies such as Amazon and Hays Travel UK.
+- 👋 Hi, I’m Raul - A BI Analyst/Developer with working experience from companies such as Amazon and Hays Travel UK.
 - 👀 I’m interested in Data Analysis, Software / Game Development, plus anything Art related.
 - 🌱 I'm currently learning multiple coding languages and visual scripting.
 - 📫 You can reach me at raulindries1@gmail.com